-From 2010 to 2013, growth in average gross wages was strongly affected by the global economic crisis, a rise in the minimum wage, a renewed system of wages in the public sector and government austerity measures.
-The rise in the average gross wage per employee by 2.1 per cent. in real terms in 2010 and by 0.2 per cent, in 2011 was attributable to growth in private sector wages mainly due to a rise in the minimum wage.
-In the public sector, growth in wages levelled off in 2010 and 2011 due to government austerity measures, which have been gradually implemented since 2009 and have been aimed at addressing general economic and public financing conditions.
-In 2012 and 2013, the average gross wage per employee decreased in real terms (by 2.4 per cent. and by 2.0 per cent., respectively).
-In each case, the decrease in wages was largely due to declining economic activity and the impact of fiscal austerity measures.
-As part of adopted measures for reducing the public deficit, public sector wages declined by 3.4 per cent. and 3.0 per cent. in 2012 and 2013, respectively.
+2013, respectively.
 In the private sector, the average gross wage per employee also declined in that period, falling by 2.0 per cent. in 2012 and by 1.2 per cent. in 2013.
 After declining two years in a row, the average gross wage per employee increased in 2014 and 2015 by 0.9 and 1.2 per cent., respectively, in real terms.
-In 2014, the increase was primarily due to growth of private sector wages (by 1.2 per cent.), which was largely attributable to economic recovery and increased productivity, while the gross earnings in public sector also increased (by 0.7 per cent.) under the impact of public corporations wage growth and the granting of suspended promotions to public servants in April 2014.
+In 2014, the increase was primarily due to growth of private sector wages (by 1.2 per cent.), which was largely attributable to economic recovery and increased productivity, while the gross earnings in public sector also increased (by 0.7 per cent.) under the impact of public corporations' wage growth and the granting of suspended promotions to public servants in April 2014.
 In 2015, the growth of average gross wage per employee slowed in nominal terms, but strengthened in real terms after taking deflation into account.
 In the public sector average gross wage per employee was 1.7 per cent. higher in real terms, mainly due to public servants' promotions and further growth in public corporations, while, in the private sector it rose at a slower pace (1.0 per cent.), particularly due to the absence of price pressures and changes in employment structure.
-In the first six months of 2016, the average gross wage per employee rose significantly compared to the same period a year before in both the private (2.3 per cent) and public sector (2.9 per cent).
-In the private sector, the increase was due mainly to the impact of good business performance, while in the public sector the increase was attributable to growth in the general government as a result of promotions of civil servants in 2015.
+In the first nine months of 2016, the average gross wage per employee rose significantly compared to the same period a year before in both the private (2.0 per cent) and public sector (2.7 per cent).
+In the private sector, the increase was due mainly to the impact of good business performance, while in the public sector the increase was attributable to the partial relaxation of austerity measures, including the return to a pay scale and promotions, for public servants.